alepower25/UpangLMS/README.md

 1. Go to apache/conf/extra directory
 2. Open httpd-vhosts.conf with Notepad
-3. Paste this sa end of the file
+3. Paste this at end of the file

 <VirtualHost *:80>
     DocumentRoot "C:\xampp\htdocs\[folder name of your project]"